bufbuild-ru/docs/docs/bufstream/iceberg/index.md

 ### What does Bufstream do differently?

 Bufstream shifts all of the work to materialize, transform, and validate data into the streaming data pipeline, reducing the maintenance, cost, and operations burden for data platform and analytics teams.
-Bufstream's brokers are schema-aware, semantically intelligent, and able to transform data in transit meaning there is only one tool and process needed to stream and process your data to get it ready for the lakehouse and analytics engines.
+Bufstream's brokers are schema-aware, semantically intelligent, and able to transform data in transit, meaning there is only one tool and process needed to stream and process your data to get it ready for the lakehouse and analytics engines.

 Bufstream's broker-side data quality enforcement ensures that data entering your lakehouse or used by query engines conforms to a known schema from your schema registry as well as meets validation requirements for each field, forbidding malformed or invalid data from entering your lakehouse.
 Once the data has been assessed for quality, Bufstream transforms your data into Parquet and materializes the Iceberg metadata from the approved schema, eliminating manual transformation tools that need routine maintenance for every change made to application data.
 As a result, lakehouse compatible data rests in object storage as a source of truth without having to transform, materialize, and persist a new copy of the raw data _just_ for analytics use-cases.